okraits/j4-make-config/README.md

 **Hint:**

 You can also add those markers to the additional configuration files you want to append.
 They will also get replaced with the configuration options in the theme file.

 For example, you can have different i3bar sections in different additional configuration files and still have them themed by adding those markers.

+**Generating the config file:**

 To understand what will happen, we take a look at the structure of a theme file: